raj-pulapakura/nn-from-scratch/README.md

 # nn-from-scratch

-**Neural Network from Scratch with NumPy, to solve the MNIST classification challenge.**
+**Neural Network from Scratch with NumPy, to solve the MNIST classification problem.**

 # 🤗 Test drive